 Come and visit the WSU Planetarium during the summer to take part in all the fun!

-The Department of Physics and Astronomy at Wayne State University is excited to announce our third Astronomy Summer Camp taught by WSU Physics and Astronomy faculty and staff.
+The Department of Physics and Astronomy at Wayne State University is excited to announce the sixth Astronomy Summer Camp taught by WSU Physics and Astronomy faculty and staff.

 Camp Cosmos is a two-week long astronomy and physics camp designed for student ages 12-15 (suggested grades 7-10).

-Summer camp dates are June 17 – June 28, 2013.
-Base camp for this summer program is located in the recently upgraded WSU Planetarium!
+Summer camp dates are June 20 – July 1, 2016.
+Base camp for this summer program is located in the WSU Planetarium!

 Students will investigate the night sky and learn about telescopes; learn Starry Night, the software used to program planetarium shows; and explore many of the most interesting aspects of space science such as the Solar System, the Milky Way Galaxy and our vast Universe.
 Topics include the Big Bang, stellar evolution, supernovas, neutron stars, black holes, galaxies, cosmology, and current mysteries like dark matter and dark energy.